I don’t claim to know it all. But, one thing I know for sure is it’s never the wrong time to save money! Amiright?!

-Also, when Imri was first born for the first several months I joined the Honest Diaper Club and received a box of diapers and wipes a month and was able to choose my prints and sizes for each box.
-This saved a lot of money as I was purchasing the bundle instead of buying individual packs of diapers and wipes.
-I still use Honest diapers and have tried Pampers Pure to compare the cost but they did not hold up nearly as well as Honest.
+Also, for the first several months after Imri’s birth, I joined the Honest Diaper Club.
+The membership includes a box of diapers and wipes every month and you can choose the diaper prints and sizes.
+What a money saver!
+Purchasing a bundle instead of buying individual packs of diapers and wipes definitely cut costs.
+I still use Honest diapers and have tried Pampers Pure.
+Pampers cost less but they do not hold up nearly as well as Honest.
 I will be sticking with these!

-Do It Yourself – If you think about it, I’m sure you can come up with something you can do yourself, for yourself, rather than spending money for someone else to do it.
+Do It Yourself – If you think about it, I’m sure you can come up with something you can do rather than spending.
+Why not delve into a little DIY instead of paying money for someone else to do it?

 I cut my own hair.
 I’ve been doing it for several years now.
-Not only am I uncomfortable in barber shops I also don’t want to sit up under men like that nor do I want to have to repeatedly tell the barber to go back and get this, fade that more, please don’t touch that part of my line….ugh.
+I am uncomfortable in barbershops… too many men.
+Plus, I don’t like repeatedly telling the barber to go back and get this, fade that more, please don’t touch that part of my line….ugh.
 I know how I want my hair to look so I learned to do it myself.

 What can you do for yourself?
 File and polish your nails?
 Buy a car washing kit and wash your own car?
 Skip the gym membership for the month and workout at home?
-Which, by the way, if you are motivated enough there are plenty of workout videos and youtube trainers with whom you can work out with.
+Btw, if you are motivated enough there are plenty of workout videos and youtube trainers on the internet.
 One of my favorites is Sydney Cumming with Royal Fitness (the Sydney Squad).
 I get bored easily and love variety in my workouts.
 She never does the same workout twice and posts new videos every. single. day.